Learn more about monitoring, observability, content engineering, accessibility, and performance

 Image Integrity

-The latest hub is Image Integrity , a section focused on how images carry meaning, metadata, technical cost, and privacy risk on the modern web.
+The Image Integrity hub focuses on how images carry meaning, metadata, technical cost, and privacy risk on the modern web.

 This is where Siteimp gets visual.
 Alt text, Open Graph images, file formats, EXIF data, and image reuse all affect how well an image works for both people and machines, and how much it may reveal along the way.